Agricultural Public Services

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||1.0%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||2.0%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||1.0%|

 Online Agricultural Public Services Programs

-In the 2018-2019 academic year, 39 schools offered some type of agricultural public services program.
+In 2020-2021, 43 schools offered a agricultural public services program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||5||0|

 Is a Degree in Agricultural Public Services Worth It?

 The median salary for a agricultural public services grad is $52,700 per year.
 This is based on the weighted average of the most common careers associated with the major.